BIS Implements SDN Crossover Rule

 1. Ensure that your restricted party screening procedures and third-party applications include screening against OFAC’s SDN List and the BIS Entity List (if they aren’t already).

-2. Ensure that you are obtaining relevant identification details on all purchasers, intermediate consignees, ultimate consignees, and end-users (to the extent possible)—as defined in § 748.5—including their affiliation with any SDNs, for screening purposes.
+2. Ensure that you are obtaining relevant identification details on all purchasers, intermediate consignees, ultimate consignees, and end-users (to the extent possible)—as defined in § 748.5—including ownership information in view of OFAC’s 50 Percent Rule and BIS’s Affiliates Rule, for screening purposes.
+Also, resources permitting, consider subscribing to third-party screening resources that may assist in such efforts, including beneficial ownership analysis.

 3. Even if you’re a non-U.S. organization and dealing in foreign-made items, keep in mind that foreign-made commodities and software that incorporate, commingle, and/or are “bundled” with U.S.-origin commodities software may be subject to the EAR if they exceed relevant de minimis thresholds.
 Confirm whether or not any items you export, reexport, or transfer (in-country) are subject to the EAR.

 4. Implement stop/hold procedures for any transactions where an OFAC designated or blocked party is identified, to subject them to proper escalation, review, and adjudication by relevant company officials and/or outside counsel.
-To the extent that your organization may decide to engage in the underlying export, reexport, or transfer activity involving an SDN under the above OFAC sanctions programs, first confirm for purposes of compliance with the EAR that they are not also identified on the Entity List, as superseding BIS licensing requirements may apply.
+To the extent that your organization may decide to engage in the underlying export, reexport, or transfer activity involving an SDN or constructively blocked (i.e., Affiliates Rule) entity under the above OFAC sanctions programs, first confirm for purposes of compliance with the EAR that they are not also identified on the Entity List, as superseding BIS licensing requirements may apply.
 Ensure strict compliance with the terms of any OFAC or BIS licenses that may be applicable.

-Keep in mind that U.S. export controls and economic sanctions programs are constantly evolving, which may impact the scope of § 744.8 of the EAR, your organizational risks, and the adequacy of your compliance-related controls.
+Keep in mind that U.S. export controls and economic sanctions programs are constantly evolving, which may impact the scope of § 744.8 of the EAR (as illustrated with the evolution of the 50 Percent Rule’s applicability since the sections inception), your organizational risks, and the adequacy of your compliance-related controls.
 Also, even if your organization has no U.S.-nexus in a transaction with an SDN designated under any of the relevant programs—including any items subject to the EAR—there are so-called “secondary sanctions” authorities to consider.
 For example, such authorities enable OFAC to impose blocking sanctions on persons who materially assist, sponsor, or provide financial, material, or technological support for, or goods or services to or in support of, SDNs, even outside of U.S. jurisdiction.
 See e.g., E.O.
 14024

 Sign up for blog updates